PIERCING AFTERCARE AND FAQ

 INSTRUCTIONS FOR CLEANING BODY PIERCINGS:

 Wash your hands thoroughly prior to cleaning or touching your piercing for any reason.
-Take a clean Q-Tip with anti-bacterial soap and lather onto and around the piercing, then rinse thouroughly to remove all traces of the soap from the piercing.
 It is not necessary to rotate the jewelry at all during the healing process.
-After washing with antibacterial soap, soak your piercing in a saline solution for five to ten minutes once or more per day.
-Invert a cup of warm saline solution over the area to form a vacuum.
-For certain piercings it may be easier to apply using clean gauze or paper towel saturated with saline solution.
+Spray with a sterile saline wound/piercing spray 3x per day.
+You can purchase this at a local drug store, or online.
 Dry by gently patting with clean, disposable paper products.
 Cloth towels can harbor bacteria and snag on jewelry, causing injury and a longer healing process.
 For your cleaning solution, use one or both of the following solutions: Packaged sterile saline (with no additives, read the label) is a gentle choice for piercing aftercare.
 If sterile saline is not available in your region, a sea salt solution can be a viable alternative.
 Dissolve 1/8 to 1/4 tsp of non-iodized sea salt into one cup of warm distilled or bottled water.
 A stronger mixture is not better; a saline solution that is too strong can irritate the piercing.

 WHAT IS NORMAL?

 Initially: some bleeding, localized swelling, tenderness, or bruising.

 During healing: some discoloration, itching, secretion of a whitish-yellow fluid (not pus) that will form some crust on the jewelry.
 The tissue may tighten around the jewelry as it heals.